Eugen-save/currency-converter-react/README.md

 - ES6+ features
 - BEM
 - React
+- API
 ## Description
 In this project i created simple currency converter.
-Here you will find next exchange rates
+Here you can convert PLN to any available currency, for example:
 - PLN/EUR
 - PLN/USD
 - PLN/CZK
-This converter uses average exchange rates.
-At the top of converter you will find current date and time
+This converter uses rates from European Central Bank At the top of converter you will find current date and time

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).